maochaokuo/planAndTest/README.md

 6. run web and Hangfire virtual directory should be the dashboard

 ## change log
+### 2020/5/29
+1. call to console done
+2. call in progress and call done, and delete
+3.
 ### 2020/5/24
 1. plan changed, use Hangfire, to solve web running console application issues
 2. update menu items